maolong/DDP_Project/README.md

 2. Transmission Type as checkbox
 3. Euro Standard as checkbox

-In output the application return 4 type of graphs
+In output the application returns 4 type of graphs to compare consumption and emission with other variables

+The application cna be accessed [here](https://maolong.shinyapps.io/DDP_Project/)